Here's What Steph Curry Posted To His Instagram About Tom Brady Retiring

 Curry wrote: "congrats and thank you for all the inspiration throughout the years!!!"

-They are in the middle of a six-game winning streak, and have gone 8-2 in their last ten games.
+They are in the middle of a seven-game winning streak, and have gone 8-2 in their last ten games.

-The Phoenix Suns hold a three-game lead over them for the top spot in the west.
+The Phoenix Suns hold a lead over them for the top spot in the west.

 Related stories on NBA basketball